etcwebdesigns/100-days-of-code/log.md

 Day 5: March 22, 2022
-Today's Progress: I completed 37%
+Today's Progress: I completed 37% of the JS Curriculum

 Thoughts My forgetfullness is what seems to be holding me back

 Link(s) to work

 [Using Array's] https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/basic-javascript/shopping-list

+Day 6: March 23, 2022
+Today's Progress: I completed 47% of the JS Curriculum

+Thoughts There's so much to learn in JS

+Link(s) to work

+[Local and Global Scope] https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/basic-javascript/understanding-undefined-value-returned-from-a-function